AdamB37/Tweet-Regenerator/README.md

 - [ ] Users can search for and save another user’s tweets by accessing and capturing their Twitter feed.
 - [ ] Users can search for and save tweets by hashtag or search term.
 - [ ] Users can organize saved tweets according to categories (use of filters).
-- [ ] Users can Tweet out a randomly selected tweet from the database with a specificied category.
+- [ ] Users can Tweet out a randomly selected tweet from the database with a specified category.